 The City's General Insurance Fund operates in a similar manner, collecting premiums from the City's funds to operate a self-insurance plan for workers' compensation, automobile, general and public official liability coverage for both General Government and GRU.
-The City's Risk Management department sets the premium rates based on each fund's claim history and exposure to loss.
+The City's Office of Risk Management sets the premium rates based on each fund's claim history and exposure to loss.